 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

 is a condition that causes your child's eyes to look in different directions.
-It is also called squint, crossed eye, or walleye.
-Your child's eye muscles do not work properly to control his eye movement.
+Your child's eye muscles do not work together to control his or her eye movement.
 This condition may only occur sometimes, or it may be present all the time.

 Common signs and symptoms of strabismus:

 - Your child has an eye that wanders or turns in, out, down, or up.

 - Your child says his or her eyes hurt or are tired after reading or focusing on an object.